haydeeartaza/RareCNVsAnalysis/README.md

 Pipeline Structure
 -----------------------------
-The pipeline executs two major tasks:
+The pipeline executes two major tasks:

 - 1. Quality control analysis, which uses SNP-array genotyping data (green box) as an input to obtain high-quality samples and CNV calls.
 - 2. Rare CNV analysis, which takes samples and CNV calls from the QC pipeline output, and after the data format conversion, consists of burden, rare CNV and enrichment analysis.